Have the short, sharp Spear's newsletter delivered to your inbox each week

 Admissions

 Upon registration, applying students are asked to provide documentation including a copy of their school report and a reference from their current school.
 A personalised visit and an interview with the senior school head is then arranged.
-Gordonstoun undertakes its own assessments, and rather than being purely academically selective seeks a range of talents – looking for those students who will suit a mainstream GCSE and A-Level course of study.
+Gordonstoun undertakes its own assessments; rather than being purely academically selective, it seeks a range of talents.
+Depending on the child’s individual abilities, the school may require them to take additional tests in maths, English, verbal and non-verbal reasoning, as well as English for non-speakers.

 Accessibility